Emergency CareNortheast Vet

 ER is Open 24/7 – No Appointment or Referral is Necessary

 Whenever an emergency strikes, Northeast Veterinary Referral Hospital is here for you and your pet with highly skilled veterinary professionals and technologically-advanced facilities that rival those of human hospitals.
-Our intensive care unit is staffed round the clock 24/7 by a team of highly skilled doctors and technical staff who provide care for the critical cases being hospitalized.
+Our intensive care unit is staffed 24 hours a day, 7 days a week by a team of highly skilled doctors and technical staff who provide care for the critical cases being hospitalized.
 Our compassionate team understands your concern and strives to meet the needs of both you and your pet.

 Upon arrival at the hospital, your pet will be evaluated by trained veterinary professionals.
 Pets with life-threatening conditions are immediately transported to the emergency treatment room.
 While separation from your pet is difficult at this stressful time, this measure provides immediate access to the medical team and saves precious moments.
 Our courteous reception team will be able to help you complete the necessary information needed and you will be updated on your pet’s condition as soon as possible.
 Pets with less critical injuries will be able to see the doctor in an emergency examination room.